Image

 Supporting Inclusion in the Workplace

-Choose Compassion created a new employee benefit with Human Resources team “Choose Compassion PTO day” to explore an employee’s cultural heritage or exploration of a different cultural heritage.
-Choose Compassion also supported the development of the organization’s first EDI scorecard.
+Choose Compassion created a new employee benefit with Human Resources team “Choose Compassion PTO day” offering employees the option to explore their cultural heritage or a different cultural heritage.

-Choose Compassion ERG consistently hosted employee events that covered a range of cultural and diversity topics like:
+Choose Compassion consistently hosts employee events that cover a range of cultural and diversity topics.

 Creating a Welcoming Environment